cmrnprry/BodyPerceptionStudy/README.md

 To be used whenever the player checks calories:
 `public void checkedCals();`

-To get the current number of calories:
-`public void getCurCalories()`

 To be used whenever the player opens the food app:
 `public void openedFoodApp();`

 To be used whenever the fridge is opened:
 `public void openedFridge();`

-# How to Set Up Different Meals in Fridge or in Phone
+# How to Set Up Different Meals in Fridge
-Click on the Meal Manager game object.
-Under Choose A Meal (Script) there will be two labels, one titled `Fridge Foods`, and one titled `Orderable Foods`.
-Clicking on either will bring down a field titled `Size`, when you can enter the number of food items you want.
-After entering in the amount you want, that number of elements will appear, and you will be able to enter the food name and the number of calories it has.
+Click on the Refridgerator Manager game object.
+Under Choose A Meal (Script) there will be a label titled Foods, click that and in size, enter how many foods the participent will be able to see when they open the fridge.
+This will then bring up lists that can be populated with the food name and amount of calories.